p-argento/uni/SCI/Web scraping exercise.md

 *DEADLINE*
 Send an email writing a proposal within 22/3.
 This will be agreed and fixed.
-10th of april is the deadline for deliver and presenting on 11th.
+18th of april is the deadline for deliver and presenting but no date.

 *First*.
 Write a R script to query data from a website.